paucls/task_list_ui-angular-redux/README.md

 ![Demo](app-demo.gif)

 ## Version History
+- 2.1.0 - Configured middlewares on Redux store: DevToolsExtension, ReduxLog and ReduxImmutableStateInvariant.
+- 2.0.0 - Rewrite app using Redux architecture (a fork project of https://github.com/paucls/task_list_ui-angular).
 - 1.1.0 - Added code coverage to unit tests.
 - 1.0.1 - Updated Angular to version 4.1.2, it fixes bug with MockBackend and the production build.
 Using again build with AOT.
 - 1.0.0 - Updated Angular to version 4.0.0 as part of updating to Angular CLI 1.0.0.
 (As drawback this versions disables aot on production build, this is related to bug with Angular 4 and MockService https://github.com/angular/angular/issues/15521).